 Sometimes it’s a simple procedure that completely changes a patient’s life and one that they may have never known about had they not sought a second opinion.

 Historically, PAD had to be treated with invasive surgery that required a hospital stay and significant downtime.

 The good news today is that amputations and invasive surgeries are far less common for PAD treatment due the advent of endovascular (minimally invasive) procedures.
-Dr. Lam specializes in these types of procedures – including laser atherectomy and angioplasty with stenting – and has performed over 5000 to date.
+Dr. Lam specializes in these types of procedures – including laser atherectomy and angioplasty with stenting – and has performed close to 10,000 to date.

 Laser atherectomy is a FDA-approved, minimally invasive endovascular technique for removing plaque from blood vessels within the body.
 The procedure uses a catheter that emits high-energy ultraviolet light to unblock the artery.
 Dr. Lam maneuvers the catheter through the vessel until it reaches the blockage.

 Modern angioplasty uses a thin, flexible tube called a catheter to locate where the artery is narrowed.
 Then a small balloon at the end of the tube temporarily inflates.
 The inflated balloon presses the plaque against the wall of the artery to improve blood flow.
 In most cases, a small, expandable tube called a stent is put in place at the same time.

 Harvey Spurrell traveled all the way from Canada to see Dr. Lam after his wife insisted he get a second opinion regarding his doctor’s diagnosis that he was going to have to undergo a foot amputation.
 Fortunately, Dr. Lam was able to successfully treat Harvey’s peripheral artery disease and restore blood flow to his foot.
 Days after, Harvey returned to Canada with a healing foot and a happy, hopeful new lease on life.